ewildingLI/testpage/index.md

 # Hello World

-Linin Ling is a company that may need to license media for their projects.
-All media types, including videos, can be licensed .
+Linin Ling was a company that may need to license media for their projects.
+All media types, including videos, can be licensed
+.

 When uploading videos to Linin Ling, the supported video formats are MP4, MOV, QuickTime, 3GP, AAC, AVI, MPEG-2, and the videos must be between 23-60 FPS (frames per second).